gold is used in electronics

 Investment and Wealth Storage

-In times of monetary and financial instability, investing in gold is indeed an interesting solution.
-A safe haven if ever there was one, gold allows you to invest your money in a secure manner.
-So why invest in gold?
+Indeed, in times of monetary and financial instability, investment in gold is an interesting solution.
+If ever there was a safe haven, investing your money in gold is the way to do it.

 Central banks around the world also hold significant gold reserves as a hedge against inflation and currency fluctuations.